Friends of the University Music Scholarship

 TIPS: Limit supporting documents to a few documents which support relevant eligibility criteria only.
 You may need to combine as one pdf for upload and include your name and student number (if you have one) in the document.

-The scholarship currently provides a total benefit of $4,000 to be paid in two equal payments of $2,000 following the relevant semester census dates.
+The scholarship provides a total benefit of $4,000, paid as $2,000 following the semester one and two census dates.

 Selection is a competitive process and will be based on assessment of the scholarship application and any required supporting documents.
 Academic merit will be taken into consideration.